Ride powder snow and carve lines on Japan's most coveted slopes in Niseko, Hakuba, the Japan Alps and traditional hot

 When to ski in Japan

 The ski season in Japan generally begins in mid-December and lasts until April but the actual dates depend on each resort and their location.
-Hokkaido, due to its location in the north, and the mountains of Nagano, located in higher altitudes, tend to get more snow earlier in the season that other places.
+Hokkaido, due to its location in the north, and the mountains of Nagano, located in higher altitudes, tend to get more snow earlier in the season than other places.

 The peak season is in January and February, the months that get the most consistent snowfall.
 There can also be significant dumps of snow in March, though the weather begins to be more unpredictable with a higher chance of warm spells.
 The Christmas and New Year's holidays, as well as the week of the Chinese New Year in February, draw the highest number of crowds on the slopes.

 Where to ski in Japan

 Recommended places to ski and snowboard in Japan are in Hokkaido , the northernmost island of the Japanese archipelago, and the main island of Honshu.
 Niseko is the largest, most developed, and popular of all the ski resorts in Japan, and Hakuba, located in the Japan Alps in Nagano Prefecture attracts winter sports lovers for its accessibility from Tokyo, variety of resorts and terrain.

 There also plenty of skiing and snowboarding destinations to choose from throughout the country; Tohoku in northeastern Japan offers family-friendly resorts with beginner and intermediate terrain, while central Honshu—in particular, Niigata, Nagano and Gunma—offer many great options, with some close enough to Tokyo to make a day trip.

 Japan's best skiing: Niseko or Hakuba?